West Kauai Region Sights, Tours, & Information

 Weather wise, the Waimea and Koke'e State Park area is a mix of wet and dry, with trails toward the Pali coast being drier than those heading inland.
 The Alaka'i Swamp trails are typically on the wetter side, so don't be surprised by the occasional storm.
 The swampy conditions are also due to the rainfall that occurs on the mountains to the east of the swamp and then flows down into this area of Kaua'i.
 In the valleys of Na Pali, which are skirted by Koke'e trails on the rims above, rain can come down in buckets at any given time as clouds fill in between the ridged valley walls.
 These clouds often build up in the valleys and flow over the back walls, giving the "fog-machine" appearance in Northwest Kauai.

 Southwest Kaua'i includes the Waimea town area, Hanapepe town, and Polihale Beach State Park.
 The weather on this side of the island varies greatly.
 Here on the southwest side, it is incredibly dry.
-Just north, along the Na Pali coast (and within Northwest Kauai), the rain is significantly heavier.
+Just north, along the Na Pali coast (and within Northwest Kauai), the rain is significantly more substantial.
 On average, the weather at the coast and near Waimea Canyon is hot (75-80F) and dry with about 25 inches average rainfall a year.

 The southwest is pretty remote in comparison to the rest of the island.
 It's usually sunny when you're not heading mauka (inland) and dry most days of the year on the coast.
 The town of Waimea leaves a lot to be desired for most visitors, but to the people that call it home, it's, well, home.
 The road from Waimea heading towards Polihale will leave you wondering what continent you're on.
-It turns to dusty desert in this area.
+It turns to a dusty desert in this area.
 The Barking Sands Pacific Missile Range is also located on the west coast of Kaua'i.
 This is a naval base out in the middle of nowhere on an incredibly long and vacant beach.
 From near Polihale you can see where they've bored into the ancient cliffs to store military supplies - and we're just fine with not knowing what.